User-generated content strategies: why customers are your best marketers

 Moderate content before sharing it

-Keep brand values in mind
+Monitor brand values

 Filter irrelevant or inappropriate content

-Measurable results of user-generated content
+Measurable results from user-generated content

 KPIs to track